Hacker0x01/docs.hackerone.com/docs/programs/start-h1-response.md

 4. Click **Submit for approval** to have HackerOne review your program once you've completed all of the items for program setup.

 ### Controlled Launch
 If your program is approved by HackerOne, it will be placed in **Controlled launch** where it'll remain private and visible to only a select number of hackers.
-Within the controlled launch stage, you can invite hackers to your program and manage the reports you receive.
+Within the controlled launch stage, you can invite hackers to your program and manage the reports you receive.[1115-Tara-Ad-Week-PDF.pdf](https://github.com/Hacker0x01/docs.hackerone.com/files/10134606/1115-Tara-Ad-Week-PDF.pdf)

 Before publicly launching your program, your program must:
    * Receive at least 10 reports and have invited 100 hackers